Is your garden ready for summer? Have you settled into a good routine? If not, now’s the time to start on our list of what pond work to do in June.

-Some irises are moisture-loving and commonly referred to as water irises (from Thompson & Morgan and Unwins pond plants), although this covers various species, including Iris ensata, I. laevigata and I. setosa, often referred to as Japanese iris.
+Some irises are moisture-loving and commonly referred to as water irises (from Thompson & Morgan ), although this covers various species, including Iris ensata, I. laevigata and I. setosa, often referred to as Japanese iris.
 They are ideal for shallow planting in ponds or in the wet soil of a bog garden or pond margins, thriving in sun or partial shade.
 Iris was the name of the Greek’s goddess of the rainbow, and is a highly appropriate name for this summer-flowering plant because you’ll find a wide range of colours and shades available.
 The blue, blue-purple, or white Iris laevigata looks good in and around water, growing 60-90cm (2-3ft) tall, with 2-4 flowers per stem from May to July.
 Others include Iris sibirica and the slightly earlier flowering Iris setosa.
 You’ll also see Iris pseudocorus, our native yellow flag, along canals and other wet places but it seeds and spreads too readily for most gardens, so avoid this one.
 There are garden versions, but they are also good at spreading, so are only for larger ponds and plots.

 Even if you don’t have bog garden, damp pond margins, or a suitable pond shelf, you can still enjoy irises by planting them in your garden alongside your pool.
 Just buy those that prefer normal soil.

 To have irises to enjoy immediately, buy plants sold in pots (see the range at Thompson & Morgan).
 For a display next year, plan ahead and order the rhizomes now for delivery in autumn.
 Check the soil requirements as often when irises are described as suitable for the side of a pond, this does not mean for damp soil but for normal garden border conditions.
 Our ‘how-to’ bulbs article gives some general advice for success.